al-caveman/nsapass/README.md

     You will be free to choose the most memorable method to tag your entry, without conerns of leaking it in plain text in the file system.

-  - Is limited to `gpg` for file encryption and decryption, a bloated tool.
+  - Is limited to `gpg` for file encryption and decryption; a bloated tool.

-    _nsapass_ allows you to use any other file encryption and decryption tool.
+    _nsapass_ not only allows you to use any file encryption and decryption tool of your choice, but also any key derivation function.

   - Lots of limitations:
     - E.g. _pass_'s password generation isn't able to generate desired